beeva-arturomartinez/beeva-best-practices/big_data/spark/README.md

 conf.set("spark.ui.port", "36000")
 val sc = new SparkContext(conf)
 ````
-The list of properties that can be defined can be found here: http://spark.apache.org/docs/latest/configuration.html#spark-properties
+The list of properties that can be defined can be found [here](http://spark.apache.org/docs/latest/configuration.html#spark-properties)

 Note that these properties can also be set as arguments of spark-submit